boniolp/boniolp.github.io/index.md

   - Research projects:
     - **COM4U**:  Analysis of retail data using unsupervised learning techniques in order to discover causality links between external events and web behaviors.
 Collaboration with start-up Realytics.
 Graph mining, url clustering, time series clustering.
 Implementation in Python.

-    - **SMARTLAW**: Analysis of law textual data using unsupervised technique in order to estimate the difficulty and the type of trial in the court of justice of France.
+    - **SMARTLAW**: Analysis of textual law data using unsupervised techniques in order to estimate the difficulty and the type of trial in the Court of Justice of France.
 Collaboration with the law faculty of the HEC Paris business school.
 Text mining, Graph modeling, Graph mining, k-core analysis.
 Implementation in Python.
   - Supervision:
     - [Prof. Michalis Vazirgiannis](http://www.lix.polytechnique.fr/Labo/Michalis.Vazirgiannis/)